rybafish/rybafish.github.io/faq.md

 Colors and line styles provided by the database.
 It is not possible to change them, at least for now.

 ### Why same KPIs have same colour for the different tenants/hosts?
 First, see the previous question.
-Secont, it is actually a good thing: CPU is always red and memory is always green.
+Second, it is actually a good thing: CPU is always red and memory is always green.

 ### Where the data coming from?
 m_load_history_service and m_load_history_host system views.